pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/debian_install.md

-_This document will guide you through the steps to have Pydio Cells configured and running on debian 8 and 9._
+_This guide describes the steps required to have Pydio Cells running on Debian 8 and 9._

 #### Downloading the binary file